Tom Skilling: WGN-TV

 Skilling returned to the Chicago area and joined WGN-TV on August 13, 1978.
-He is currently WGN-TV's chief meteorologist and is rumored to be the highest-paid local broadcast meteorologist in the United States.
-He also writes the daily weather column for the Chicago Tribune.
+He was WGN-TV's chief meteorologist and was rumored to be the highest-paid local broadcast meteorologist in the United States.
+He also had written the daily weather column for the Chicago Tribune.
 That feature, Ask Tom, ceased in August 2022 with a redesign of the weather page.

 His weather broadcasts have always featured the latest technology in computer imagery and animation techniques.
 He has long been hailed for his in-depth reports and striking accuracy, perhaps best highlighted by his correctly predicting the Groundhog Day blizzard in 2011 almost two weeks before it paralyzed the Chicago area.
 "Skillful", as his late WGN-TV colleague Bob Collins called him, was consulted for the movie The Weather Man, which was set in Skilling's hometown of Chicago at a fictionalized version of WGN-TV.

-Skilling is under contract at WGN until 2022.

 He also narrated the documentaries It Sounded Like a Freight Train and When Lightning Strikes for the station, about the science and dangers of tornadoes (the documentary also includes the Chicago area's history of tornadoes) and lightning.

+Skilling announced on October 12, 2023 that he would be retiring from WGN-TV on February 28, 2024.
+On February 1, 2024, WGN announced that the WGN Weather Center will be renamed the Tom Skilling Weather Center.

 AMS and Fermilab

 Skilling is a member of the American Meteorological Society and National Weather Association.
-He hosts annual tornado and severe weather seminars at the Fermi National Accelerator Lab (Fermilab) in Batavia, Illinois.
+He hosted annual tornado and severe weather seminars at the Fermi National Accelerator Lab (Fermilab) in Batavia, Illinois.
 2013 marked the 32nd year of the seminar and the first that featured presentations specifically on climate change.
+In 2018, he announced he would stop hosting these seminars because of scheduling conflicts.

 Awards and honors

-In January 1995, Tom received an Honorary Doctorate of Humanities from Lewis University in Romeoville, Illinois.
+In January 1995, Skilling received an Honorary Doctorate of Humanities from Lewis University in Romeoville, Illinois.